 The Brand Loop

 The ‘brand loop’ model is one that I think gets the way modern consumers engage with brand exactly right.
 The loop illustrated how there is an outer loop where consumers go through a process similar to the ‘sales funnel’ where they evaluate, consider and buy a product.
+In the process the often a brought through high-quality landing pages, similar to what could be created if you used a landing page builder which you can discover more about at astrogrowth.com.
 However the first key difference is the understanding that this is a constant processor variable length depending on the life of the product they are buying.
 If it is a consumer package good then it might happen every week when they go to the grocery store but if it is a car then it might happen ever 4 to 5 years.
 The other key difference here is the understand that if a brand gets things right then a different and smaller ‘loyalty loop’ happens where the consumer enjoys, bonds and advocates for the product.
 The loop also illustrates how if the brand continues to do things right and continues to provide value then the consumer will stay in the ‘loyalty loop’.
 It also shows how if they get it wrong then the consumer will jump out of the inner loop and go back into the broader consideration loop trying to find a new brand to bond with.

 I hope that more agencies and more designer will start to understand this new model so they can build brands and brand strategies that will take advantage of this new understanding of consumers mindsets.
 It is only then when they know that brands can’t have one-dimensional communications and that you have to move consumers from one loop to another and then keep them there to succeed.